How to Choose the Right Baby Stroller: An Ultimate Guide

 Your lifestyle should always come first.

-City Parents: If you live in an urban area, prioritize a compact fold and maneuverability.
+• City Parents: If you live in an urban area, prioritize a compact fold and maneuverability.
 Narrow sidewalks, elevators, public transit, and small storage spaces all matter.
+The UPPAbaby Cruz V3 Stroller Review will walk you through everything you need to know.

 2. Consider Your Baby’s Age

-Newborns: Your stroller must provide proper support for a newborn's neck and spine.
+• Newborns: Your stroller must provide proper support for a newborn's neck and spine.
 Look for a fully reclining seat, bassinet compatibility, or a travel system that clicks into a car seat.
+If you are just starting your research on baby gear, be sure to check our Best Strollers for Newborns in Canada 2026 guide for a comprehensive overview of all categories.

 3. Check Storage Space and Car Fit